 - Cane Corso

-- Australia: Pets are prohibited to be carried to Brisbane either as unchecked baggage in the cabin or checked baggage in the cargo compartment.
-However, it is permitted to travel with pets from Brisbane.
-Properly harnessed guide/hearing-aid dogs accompanying visually or hearing-impaired passengers can be transported to/from the passenger cabin.
+- Australia: Pets are prohibited to be carried to Brisbane as unchecked baggage in the cabin or checked baggage in the cargo compartment.
+However, it is permitted to carry pets from Brisbane.
+Properly harnessed seeing-eye/hearing-aid dogs accompanying visually or hearing-impaired passengers can be transported to/from the passenger cabin.

-- United Kingdom: Pets and guide/hearing-aid dogs are prohibited from being carried into the UK as unchecked baggage in the cabin or as checked baggage in the cargo compartment.
-They can only be carried out of the UK as checked baggage in the cargo compartment.
-Please be aware that passengers travelling with pets must check in at the counter 2.5 hours before the scheduled departure time when departing from Heathrow Airport.
+- United Kingdom: Pets and seeing-eye/hearing-aid dogs are prohibited to be carried to the UK as unchecked baggage in the cabin or as checked baggage in the cargo compartment.
+They can only be carried from the UK as checked baggage in the cargo compartment.
+Please be aware that for the passenger travelling with pets must check-in at counter prior 2.5 hours before departure time when departs from the Heathrow Airport.

-- China: According to Announcement No. 5, 2019 from the General Administration of Customs of the People's Republic of China (Announcement on Further Regulating the Supervision of Entry and Quarantine of Pets), pets that pass inspection and comply with all requirements, including microchip implants, entering China from the designated countries or any non-designated country (e.g., Taiwan) will not be subject to quarantine for 30 days and will clear customs directly upon arrival.
+- China: According to Announcement of No. 5 of 2019 from the General Administration of Customs of the People's Republic of China (Announcement on Further Regulating the Supervision of Entry and Quarantine of Pets), pets that pass inspection and comply all requirements, including microchip implants, entering China from the designated countries or any non-designated country (e.g. Taiwan) will not be subject to quarantine for 30 days and will clear customs directly upon arrival.
 Please click here for more details.
 Each passenger can only bring one dog or one cat at a time.
-You can contact Airport Quarantine for more information before travelling.
+You can contact Airport Quarantine for more information before traveling.

 - Canada: The Canada Border Services Agency (CBSA) has special regulations for commercial importations of live animals (including dogs destined for adoption).
-Please click Importing or travelling with pets for more information.
+Please click Importing or traveling with pets for more information.

-- More country-specific regulations and documents about pet travel can be obtained from IATA's Traveller's Pet Corner.
+- More country-specific regulations and documents about pet travel can be obtained from IATA's Traveler's Pet Corner.

 Pets as Checked Baggage (AVIH)

-Pets can be accepted for carriage by air only if they are being transported in containers that meet the following requirements:
+Pets can be accepted for carriage by air only if they are being transported in containers that must be

-- The pet container must be made of rigid plastic material as per IATA regulations, with only one door for the pet(s) to enter/exit, and must be able to prevent the pet(s) from escaping or claws from being exposed.
+- The pet container must be of rigid plastic material as per IATA regulations, with only one door for the pet(s) to enter/exit, and can prevent the pet(s) from escaping or the claws from being exposed.

-- It must have functioning ventilation openings on more than one side.
-It must be easily recognisable as an animal container.
-It must have moisture-absorbing material covering the bottom or floor.
+- Have functioning ventilation openings on more than one side.
+Easily recognizable as an animal container.
+Have moisture-absorbing material covering the bottom or floor.

 - Height: Height of the animal in standing position, without touching the roof of the cage.